ChrisScheidig/UmaikiGamesWeb/README.md

 ## Dependencies

-This project requires several tools that are built on [Node.js](http://nodejs.org).
-Once you have Node.js installed, navigate to the project folder and run the following commands to install any other dependencies:
+This project runs on [Jekyll](http://jekyllrb.com/) and requires [Ruby](https://ruby-lang.org) and [Bundler](https://bundler.io/).
+Once you have Ruby installed, you can install the rest of the dependencies with the following commands:

 ```
-npm install -g gulp
+gem install bundler
-npm install
+bundle install
 ```

 ## Building

-To compile this project, run `gulp`.
-During development, use `gulp watch` to continuously compile any changes you make.
+To compile this project, run `bundle exec jekyll build`.
+During development, use `bundle exec jekyll serve` to continuously compile any changes you make and serve it on http://localhost:4000.